 Any member of the Steering Committee may ask for a roll call vote.
 When a roll call vote is requested, the facilitator will call on each member at the table for their vote and the votes will be recorded on the sign-in/voting form.
 The results will be announced after the votes have been compiled.
-In cases where the meeting is held virtually, a roll call vote will be conducted after a motion is seconded to ensure Steering Committee actions are recorded accurately.
+In cases where the meeting is held virtually or multiple motions are being considered, a roll call vote will be conducted after a motion is seconded to ensure Steering Committee actions are recorded accurately.
+The facilitator will use a tracking sheet to record the vote by each member and share the count out loud.

 Although the Steering Committee is designed to have an odd number of members, a voting quorum at a meeting may be comprised of an even number of members.
 This could result in a tie vote on a specific item.
 If this occurs, the Committee may decide to continue discussions and voting until an agreement is reached.
-Alternatively, the Committee can decide to continue the item to the next meeting.
+Alternatively, the Committee can decide to continue the item to the next meeting or direct the third-party facilitator to conduct the vote over email.